ropensci-archive/vsoch/README.md

 For this second job in the workflow, a matrix is used to generate packages across OS.
 This should follow suite as is done in the example [staging](https://github.com/ropensci/staging) repository.

+I think [rhub](https://blog.r-hub.io/2019/03/26/why-care/) could be important here, but I'm not experienced with it yet.

 **under development**